martin12333/Readable-Lisp-S-expressions/Install-howto.md

     ./configure --prefix=/usr

-The tutorials describe some configure options.
+The configure program supports many options, though most are only useful for special situations.
 Here are some configure options you might want to use:

     --without-guile         disable support for guile
     --without-scsh          disable support for scsh